spywhere/JavatarDoc/getting_started.rst

 .. image:: images/gettingstarted/panel_source_folder.png

-.. warning:: If project data restoration feature is disable and you did not save your project, Source Folder and Dependencies settings might be reset when you restarted Sublime Text.
+.. warning:: If project data restoration feature is disabled and you did not save your project, Source Folder and Dependencies settings might be reset when you restarted Sublime Text.

 Menu is Everything
 ------------------